behoof4mind/blog/content/posts/first-one.md

 ### Next topics that I have in my head and wanted to describe soon

-There is no ortder, just bunch of things that will be probably descrided soon:
+There is no order, just bunch of things that will be probably described soon:
 "DevOps tools", "Kubernetes Tools", "How I manage my apps and their configs", "Why neovim in 2024", "Why Dvorak", "Life-Work balance", "How to have notes-and-blog as a service", "How to loose weight when you 35",